 OTHER DRUGS IN THE SAME CLASS: Cetylpyridinium Chloride, Chlorine Dioxide

 Chlorhexidine is a disinfectant and antiseptic.
 It has various uses including maintaining oral hygiene, managing oral thrush, gingivitis, aphthous ulcers (canker sores), ulcers due to denture, skin or wound cleansing, and as a surgical scrub.

 Chlorhexidine is available as a mouthwash, dental gel, and spray.
 It is also an ingredient in solutions and suppositories.

 If you are using mouthwash, you should rinse or gargle 10 mL twice daily for 1 minute each time.
 Note that if you are using mouthwash for denture ulcer, you should cleanse and soak your dentures in mouthwash solution for 15 minutes twice daily.

 If you are using dental gel, you should apply 1-2 times daily by brushing the gel on your teeth.

 If you are using mouth spray, you should spray on your teeth, gingival or ulcer surfaces up to 12 sprays twice daily if necessary.

-If you are using the solution for wound cleansing, you should rinse your wound with water first, then apply 4% solution to cover and wash your wound gently, and finally rinse.
+If you are using the solution for wound cleansing, you should rinse your wound with water first, then apply a 4% solution to cover and wash your wound gently, and finally rinse.

-If you are using the solution for surgical hand scrub, you should apply 5mL 4% solution and scrub for 3 minutes, then rinse repeatedly and dry.
+If you are using the solution for a surgical hand scrub, you should apply 5mL 4% solution and scrub for 3 minutes, then rinse repeatedly and dry.

 What are the side effects of Chlorhexidine?